codesandbox/codesandboxer/packages/react-codesandboxer/README.md

 Do not open the sandbox once the data has been sent.
 Using this along with the `afterDeploy` prop can allow you to handle what is done with the sandbox, including loading an embed using the ID.

+### `allowJSX?: boolean`

+Allow codesandboxer to accept jsx files.
+If this is not set to true, codesandboxer will not check if a jsx file exists when resolving imports.

 ## A slightly more complicated example:

 ```js